1 Part Course |

 • Turnover clause

-For over 18 years he was the Programme Director for the infrastructure/project finance module, MBA elective, at the Bayes Business School in London and has presented programmes for a host of high-profile clients.
+For over 18 years, he was the Programme Director for the infrastructure/project finance module and MBA elective at the Bayes Business School in London and has presented programmes for a host of high-profile clients.

 His practical experience includes involvement in high-profile deals in South Africa, such as: